Run Pain-Free: Effective Calf & Anterior Tibialis Stretching

 Shin splints are a common overuse injury in runners caused by pain and inflammation of the anterior tibialis muscle.
 They manifest as pain along the shinbone, especially when you lift the foot upwards.

-Regular stretching of this muscle, as demonstrated in the video above, is crucial in preventing shin splints.
+As demonstrated in the video above, regular stretching of this muscle is crucial in preventing shin splints.
 You can also incorporate exercises like toe raises and ankle dorsiflexion to strengthen the anterior tibialis.
-Additionally, make sure to gradually increase your running distance and intensity to allow your body to adapt.
+Additionally, gradually increase your running distance and intensity to allow your body to adapt.

 Lastly, if you experience shin splints, you can try to use a foam roller to release the pain, as in the video below.